Ways to Extract Exchange Mailbox Data from EDB to PST

 Migration completed

-The mailboxes have been extracted to the desired location.
-Once the export process is finished, you’ll receive a confirmation message in the specified PST mailbox.
-But there are some drawbacks of using the Exchange Admin Center to extract EDB file to PST, such as:
+This completes the extraction of mailboxes to the desired location.
+Once the export process is complete, you’ll receive a confirmation message in the specified PST mailbox.

 • It cannot recover corrupt mailbox data